Two-bin inventory control

 Advantages of Two-Bin Inventory Control

-This system requires no computer database.
+• No computer system required.
+A two-bin inventory control system requires no computer database.
 Instead, the re-ordering process is based on a visual inspection of bins.
 This is especially useful when a firm is maintaining large quantities of low-cost parts, and does not want to bother with ongoing cycle counts of the inventory.

 Example of Two-Bin Inventory Control

-For example, a company experiences weekly usage of 500 units of a purple cell battery, so the daily usage rate is 100 units.
+As an example of two-bin inventory control, a company experiences weekly usage of 500 units of a purple cell battery, so the daily usage rate is 100 units.
 The lead time for the battery is three days.
 The reserve storage bin should contain at least 300 batteries, to cover expected usage during the three-day lead time.
 In addition, the company assumes that usage levels can vary by as much as 25% from the average usage rate.
 Consequently, 75 additional batteries are kept in the reserve storage bin.
 This is calculated as 300 reserve units × 25% safety stock allowance.
 Thus, the total reserve stock is 375 units.

-Related Articles
+Related Article

 Just-in-Time Inventory Control